-Edward is primarily interested in the biogeochemistry of the JULES land surface model.
-He is currently involved in a number of projects which look at a number of the emission schemes in JULES, and how well they reproduce observations.
-These include:
+I am primarily interested in the biogeochemistry of the JULES land surface model.
+I have been involved in a number of projects which look at the various process driven emission schemes in JULES.
+Current and recent project include:

-- Comparing biogenic volatile organic compound (BVOC) emission estimates form JULES with satellite observations of formaldehyde (GOME-2) and with output from the EMEP4UK model.
+- EMEP4UK - Comparing biogenic volatile organic compound (BVOC) emission estimates form JULES with satellite observations of formaldehyde (GOME-2) and with output from the EMEP4UK model.
 BVOC emissions are poorly understood and many models use very simplified schemes.
-Given the huge advances in observation techniques, particularly from satellite platforms, we intend to improve these schemes by understanding the climatic response BVOC emissions.
+Given the huge advances in observation techniques, particularly from satellite platforms, we intend to improve these schemes by understanding the climatic response BVOC emissions

 - Jan 2015 - Present: Research Associate, CEH Wallingford.
 Land Surface Modeller - Biogeochemistry.

 - Aug 2014 - Nov 2014: Programming technician, University of Leicester.
 Code development for the CarbonSat mission proposal.

 - Oct 2013 - June 2014: Post-Doctoral Research Associate, University of Leicester.
 Assessing the Hewson et al. (2014) formaldehyde retrieval based on GOME-2 observations and using it to understand BVOC emission schemes.

 - PhD Physics and Astronomy, University of Leicester, 2014

 - MPhys Physics with Planetary Science, University of Leicester 2009